Convention of Peking

-The Convention of Peking or First Convention of Peking is an agreement comprising three distinct treaties concluded between the Qing dynasty of China and Great Britain, France, and the Russian Empire in 1860.
-In China, they are regarded as among the unequal treaties.
+The Convention of Peking or First Convention of Peking is an agreement comprising three distinct unequal treaties concluded between the Qing dynasty of China and Great Britain, France, and the Russian Empire in 1860.

 Background

-On 18 October 1860, at the culmination of the Second Opium War, the British and French troops entered the Forbidden City in Beijing.
+On 18 October 1860, at the culmination of the Second Opium War, the British and French troops entered the Forbidden City in Peking.
 Following the decisive defeat of the Chinese, Prince Gong was compelled to sign two treaties on behalf of the Qing government with Lord Elgin and Baron Gros, who represented Britain and France respectively.
 Although Russia had not been a belligerent, Prince Gong also signed a treaty with Nikolay Ignatyev.

 The original plan was to burn down the Forbidden City as punishment for the mistreatment of Anglo-French prisoners by Qing officials.
 Because doing so would jeopardize the treaty signing, the plan shifted to burning the Old Summer Palace and Summer Palace instead.
 The treaties with France and Britain were signed in the Ministry of Rites building immediately south of the Forbidden City on 24 October 1860.